 Columbus Parole Violation Attorney

-If you have been accused of violating parole, you may be worried about what could happen next.
+If you have been accused of violating parole in Franklin County or elsewhere in Ohio, you may be worried about what could happen next.
 If you are sent back to jail, you may lose the chance to rebuild your life as a free citizen.
 The last thing you want is to spend more time in custody because of a rule of which you were not aware.
 Our Columbus parole violation attorneys at Luftman, Heck & Associates realize how much is at stake in these situations.
 We will work tirelessly to show the court that you are a contributing member of society.

 When a person is found guilty of a crime, they may be handed a sentence that includes fines, community service, and even time spent behind bars.
 What many do not realize is that most people who are imprisoned are released on parole after only a fraction of their sentence has been served.
 While being released into society may seem like freedom, there are restrictions.
 Getting out early means adhering to strict guidelines, such as attending meetings and staying within certain geographical boundaries.